 The first esports tournament took place in 1972.

 Arguably the birth of esports took place on October 19, 1972, when Stanford University held the Intergalactic Spacewar Olympics for the game, Spacewar, on the PDP-1 computer.

 The tournament had three categories: Free for all, Team Competition, and Single Competition.

 With Stanford students as participants, Bruce Baumgart went home with the Free For All championship title, and the top prize, a year’s subscription to Rolling Stone magazine.

-The 2019 League of Legends World Championship Grand Finals had more viewers than this year’s Super Bowl.
+The League of Legends World Championship 2019 had more viewers than the Super Bowl 2020.

 On the other hand, 98.8 million viewers tuned in to watch the 2020 NFL Super Bowl as the Kansa City Chiefs beat the San Francisco 49ers.